Solutional cave

-A solutional cave, solution cave, or karst cave is a cave usually formed in a soluble rock like limestone (Calcium carbonate, with chemical formula CaCO_{3}).
-It is the most frequently occurring type of cave.
-It can also form in other rocks, including chalk, dolomite, marble, salt beds, and gypsum.
+A solutional cave, solution cave, or karst cave is usually formed in a soluble rock like limestone, which is composed of calcium carbonate (CaCO3).
+Being the most common type of cave, it can also form in other rocks, including chalk, dolomite, marble, salt beds, and gypsum.

 Process

 Bedrock is dissolved by carbonic acid in rainwater, groundwater, or humic acids from decaying vegetation, that seeps through bedding planes, faults, joints, and the like.
 Over time, the surface terrain breaks up into clints separated by grikes and punctuated by sinkholes into which streams may disappear, crevices expand as the walls are dissolved to become caves or cave system.
 These may turn into large caverns or dolines when the roof collapses.

 The portions of a solutional cave that are below the water table or the local level of the groundwater are flooded.